-Given the gradient of the classification function, we expect that a classifier (here GPC) with a long lengthscale miss-classifies fewer adversarial examples: A larger perturbation $\delta$ is needed to cause the same change in the output as compared to a steep curvature.
-To test our hypothesis, we craft a range of transferred adversarial examples from other methods.
-We use FGSM, JSMA and Carlini and Wagner's attacks for DNN, the linear SVM attack and GPFGS and GPJM on a GPC substitute.
-Our intention is to study a range of attacks, including optimized, unoptimized, one-step and iterative attacks as well as different metrics ($L_0$, $L_2$, and $L_\infty $).
-We summarize all attacks based on the Jacobian in JBM, and plot all attacks by Carlini and Wagner according to the norm optimized ($L_x$; for example $L_2$ for optimization of the $L_2$-norm).
+We expect that a GP with a long lengthscale misclassifies fewer adversarial examples: A larger perturbation $\delta$ is needed to cause the same change in the output.

+\textbf{Setting.} To obtain adversarial examples independent of the specific curvature, we do not craft on the GPCs tested.
+We instead transfer FGSM, JSMA and $\mathbf{L_x}$ attacks from deep neural networks, linear SVM and a GPC substitute.
+Our intention is to study a wide range of attacks, including optimized, unoptimized, one-step and iterative attacks as well as different metrics ($L_0$, $L_2$, and $L_\infty $).
+We summarize all attacks based on the Jacobian in JBM, sort FGSM according to $\epsilon$ and plot the $\mathbf{L_x}$ attacks according to the norm optimized (for example $L_2$ for the $L_2$-norm attack).